Lockesburg, Arkansas

 Lockesburg is a city in Sevier County, Arkansas, United States.
 The population was 739 at the 2010 census.

 History

 Though Lockesburg became the county seat on January 18, 1869, it was not incorporated until November 7, 1878.
-The land was donated by three members of a prominent local family--James, William, and Matthew Locke—and one Royal Appleton, for creation of a new county seat after an area of Sevier County was carved away to become part of newly created Little River County, and the existing county seat, Paraclifta, was no longer centrally located.
+The land was donated by three members of a prominent local family—James, William, and Matthew Locke—and one Royal Appleton, for creation of a new county seat after an area of Sevier County was carved away to become part of newly created Little River County, and the existing county seat, Paraclifta, was no longer centrally located.
 The town’s growth was stunted when a major railroad bypassed the town for De Queen in 1897, along with a subsequent loss of county seat status to De Queen in 1905.
-But the timber industry served to boost the fortunes of the town in the Twentieth Century.
+But the timber industry served to boost the fortunes of the town in the 20th century.

 Geography

 Lockesburg is located at 33°58′11″N 94°10′16″W (33.969852, -94.171034).

 According to the United States Census Bureau, the town has a total area of 3.5 sqmi, all land.